Skip to content

 CAFOD

-Densely populated Bangladesh faces many challenges, including rising sea levels and frequent cyclones.
-Rohingya refugees who live in camps face the effects of the rapidly spreading coronavirus.
+Densely populated Bangladesh faces many challenges, including flash floods and frequent monsoons.
+Rohingya refugees who live in camps continue to face extreme poverty.

 Why CAFOD works in Bangladesh